OpenFLUID/openfluid-community-docs/resources/faq-source.md

 3) Select `qmake` version by executing `sudo update-alternatives --config qmake` and chose **Qt6** in the list
 4) Ensure qmake version is consistent: `qmake --version`

+### When i recompile a ware more than once, it fails.
+How to handle this?
+This is a known issue in OpenFLUID since release 2.2.0.
+If this happens you should clean the build directory (use "purge" option in CLI or DevStudio dashboard) and rerun the configuration and compilation steps.

 ## Known issues

 ### All systems